common-voice/sentence-collector/README.md

 # Common Voice Sentence Collector

+The [Sentence Collector](https://commonvoice.mozilla.org/sentence-collector/) is part of the [Common Voice](https://commonvoice.mozilla.org/) project.
+Its purpose is to provide a tool for contributors to upload public domain sentences, which then can get reviewed and are exported to the Common Voice database.
+Once imported they will show up for contributors on Common Voice to read out aloud.

 ## Get involved

 - Fork the project and test that you can run the environment locally following the instructions below.
 - Is everything working as expected?
 If not, submit [a new issue](https://github.com/Common-Voice/sentence-collector/issues/new).
-- Review the pending issues in the [v2.0 project](https://github.com/Common-Voice/sentence-collector/projects/2).
+- Review the pending issues in the [project](https://github.com/Common-Voice/sentence-collector/projects/2).
 - Create a [new PR](https://github.com/Common-Voice/sentence-collector/compare) to fix any of the existing issues in the project.

 ## Prerequisites